mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 Next, try to match page view to event using simple filter `pv.pvId == ev.pvId`.
 We don't need any repartitioning to do that, only get all page views from given client and join with event in the processor itself.
-It should be very efficient because every client generates up do hundred page views in 10 minutes.
+It should be very efficient because every client generates up to a hundred page-views in 10 minutes.
 If there is no matched page view in the configured window, `EvPv` without page view details is forwarded to the downstream.

-Perceptive reader noticed that processor also changes the key from `ClientId` to `EvPvKey` for deduplication purposes.
+Perceptive reader noticed that the processor also changes the key from `ClientId` to `EvPvKey` for deduplication purposes.
-Everything is still within given client context without the need for any repartitioning.
+Everything is still within the given client context without the need for any repartitioning.
-This is possible due to the fact, that new key is more detailed than the original one.
+This is possible due to the fact that the new key is more detailed than the original one.

-As before, windowed store for deduplication needs to be configured.
+As before, a windowed store for deduplication needs to be configured.
 Because deduplication is done in a very short window (10 seconds or so), the logging to backed internal Kafka topic is disabled at all.
-If one of the stream instance fails, we could get some duplicates during this short window, not a big deal.
+If one of the stream instances fails, we could get some duplicates during this short window, not a big deal.

 ``` scala
 val evPvStoreWindowDuration = 10 seconds